Alcohol: Still the Main Drug of Addiction

 10m

-The majority of Australians drink alcohol - approximately 77% of Australians over the age of 14 have consumed alcohol within the past 12 months (AIHW 2022a).
+The majority of Australians drink alcohol - approximately 77% of Australians over the age of 14 have consumed alcohol within the past 12 months (AIHW 2024a).

-Drinking is associated with a wide range of our social and cultural activities and is often actively encouraged.
-Alcohol generally plays a prominent role in occasions such as celebrations, sporting events, during meals, clubbing and at house parties.
+Drinking is associated with a wide range of social and cultural activities in Australia and is often actively encouraged.
+Alcohol generally plays a prominent role in occasions such as celebrations, sporting events, meals, clubbing and house parties.
 It can be viewed as ‘un-Australian’ to turn down a drink.
-Our heavy drinking culture dates back as far as colonisation - for a period, convicts were paid partially in rum (Moodie 2013).
+Our heavy drinking culture dates back as far as colonisation - for a period of time, convicts were paid partially in rum (Moodie 2013).

-When alcohol is absorbed into the bloodstream, short-term effects on the brain, such as a sense of relaxation and reduced inhibition, can be seen within about five minutes (This can vary from person to person, depending on their body mass and state of health) (Swift 2017).
-Consumed in excess, however, alcohol consumption can quickly lead to nausea, vomiting, loss of consciousness and even death (DoHAC 2022).
+When alcohol is absorbed into the bloodstream, short-term effects on the brain, such as a sense of relaxation and reduced inhibition, can be seen within about five minutes (This can vary from person to person, depending on their body mass and state of health) (Drug Info 2024).
+Consumed in excess, however, alcohol consumption can quickly lead to nausea, vomiting, loss of consciousness and even death (DoHaAC 2024).

 Alcohol in Australia